Hassannewcode/AI-system-prompts/README.md

 # Notice

 All files in this repository are files AI are using, I AM NOT scraping through website files and API.
-Im simply just asking the AI for its code.
+Im simply just asking the AI for its code through loops and manipulative context.

 ---